 With a cord of 6.5m in length, which retracts with a single push of a button (no, you don't need to keep it pressed down), you get a full reach of up to 10m.
 The wheels move 360 degrees and it can even be stood upright if necessary.

 Emptying the large bin is also easy, and you won't need to touch the lid to clean it out either.
-There's a discreet little button which will release the lid – you will have to push it close though.
+There's a discreet little button which will release the lid – you will have to push it close though and, if you're finicky, you can wash it out completely.

 And where most vacuum cleaners require you to change the HEPA filter after a certain duration to ensure maximum efficiency, the CX1 Excellence has an AirClean filter that lasts a lifetime.
 There's also a CleanStream fine dust filter that cleans itself automatically, or you can do it yourself with just a press of a button.